 Details & Itinerary

-From Sebulcor, we travel to the small town of Amayuelas de Abajo, a formerly abandoned Spanish town that has been reclaimed by Spaniards looking to create a sustainable community.
+From Sebulcor, we travel north to the small town of Amayuelas de Abajo, a formerly abandoned Spanish town that has been reclaimed by Spaniards looking to create a sustainable community.
 Amayuelas provides an inspiring setting for many interesting environmental restoration and conservation projects.
 Our students break into small groups and join with Spanish community members to work on various projects such as making adobe bricks for construction, gardening, and bread baking.
 We’ll learn about their work to conserve native regional seeds and collaborate on restoration projects using traditional, sustainable building methods.
 Global Works Ambassadors are assigned each day to collaborate with the local project leaders, communicate plans with the group, and conduct evening activities with the our hosts.
 Students practice skills such as public speaking, interpersonal communication, problem solving, conflict resolution, and teamwork.
 Naturally, it is not “all work and no play.”
 In the late afternoons and evenings, there is time for exploration, activities, and soccer games!

 The Global Works chaperoned Group Flight departs from New York (JFK) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.